Standardized Validation Rule API¶

 If a rule implements its own

-method, the library needs to attach that method to cerberus, with the schema key associated with it.For the
+validate_datamethod, the library needs to attach that method to cerberus, with the schema key associated with it.For the

-method, the library needs to know how to map each cerberus error object to the rule it belongs to.
+gen_reportmethod, the library needs to know how to map each cerberus error object to the rule it belongs to.
 It uses the schema key for this.

 If there was only one schema generation method, the library could not rely on it to always return a schema object, since most rules are not applicable to all table-column pairs.

-, the library can always know what schema keys
+With get_schema_keys, the library can always know what schema keys

 belong to a rule.

-Working with self
+Working with self¶

 Certain rules need to keep track of information between method calls.

-rule needs to keep track of
+For example, the duplicate_entries_found rule needs to keep track of

 all primaryKey-lastUpdated pairs it encounters during the validation